poupeaua/poupeaua.github.io/README.md

 The objective here is to display some sources, content and knowledge about THE most important (and really the only thing that matters) in our era : ecology and environmental information.

-### Dev

-The objective in this page is to display information about my job, my resume and other professional related stuff.

 ### Magic

 As a card artist I would like to share content about this unknown but beautiful form of art.